Python

 How to fix command not found: python on Mac.
 For zsh or bash.
 You'll see this error when Python is not installed or the Mac $PATH is not set correctly.
 How to fix the Mac PATH for Python.

 New users of Python on macOS often encounter the error zsh: command not found: python.
 This error occurs when python is not a shell command.
 The solution is to correctly install Python and set the Mac PATH.
 But first you need to think about why you are trying to run Python because the solution depends on whether you are running a Python program or developing a Python project.
+The solution is also complex because the evolving Python ecosystem lacks standardized development tools and Python can be installed in multiple ways.

 This is the error you'll see: